Harika-SVL/Networking-AWS/notes.md

                                11.00000000 => 192.168.3.0/25
                                11.10000000 => 192.168.3.128/25
 ```
-* Each floor has 30,000 devices
+* Building with 8 floors => Each floor has 30,000 devices
 ```
 each floor ~= 30,000
 2^n ~30,000